St. Helena City Council agrees to wind down Hunt Avenue Hub — for now

 St. Helena resident Anne Carr also praised the Hub, saying the city could continue down the same path by using Money Way to create opportunities for socializing and commerce off Main Street.

-Vice Mayor Paul Dohring, who came up with the idea of closing off Hunt as a trail run, said he was very concerned about increased traffic on streets like Edwards that have to accommodate large delivery trucks that were blocked from using Hunt.
+Vice Mayor Paul Dohring, who came up with the idea of closing off Hunt on a trial basis, said he was very concerned about increased traffic on streets like Edwards that have to accommodate large delivery trucks that were blocked from using Hunt.

 Dohring said the city could use Hunt in a similar way from time to time in the future, but beautifying Money Way “is a better option at this point until we figure out the parking issue and the big truck issue on Edwards.”